Jemoka/blag/content/posts/KBhsu_cs361_apr022024.md

 \end{cases}
 \end{align}

-You can then shade out the areas of the entire problem space which doesn't satisfy the constraints, individually.
+You can then shade out the areas of the entire problem space which doesn't satisfy the consraints, individually.